In 2017, I went from 300 to 20k followers in three months.

 - Interact with your followers: Starting and continuing conversations on your posts make them more active.
 If people comment, comment back!
 The more active your posts are, the more Instagram’s algorithm favors them.
 (So I’ve heard…)

-- Follow other artists and engage with their posts: I don’t know that this has helped my following, but I know it has made me feel like I have a community I can genuinely interact with.
+- Follow other artists and engage with their posts: Don’t do follows for follows.
+This is more about creating a supportive network.
+I know it has made me feel like I have a community I can genuinely interact with.
 As an introvert, I really don’t like ‘networking’, but this has actually been a really fun way to do it.

 How I Gained a Crap Ton of Followers Quickly

 - Make and Post Videos: It really doesn’t matter how great your art is.
 Posting a well lit video of your process, or a look into your studio can be more engaging than a still photo.
 Video posts appear more active, because users will likely spend 30 seconds looking at a video, and roughly 3 to 5 seconds staring at a photo.
 (How I make videos.)
-(2018 Update: With the new algorithm change, videos don’t automatically get more engagement anymore.
-They are still awesome and add to your content though.)
+(2022 Update: Post REELS!!
+Do it.)

 When looking at share accounts, check out the engagement on posts.
 Are they getting a lot of likes and comments?
-I’ve seen a few pay-per-share accounts that have a large following, but very little community.
+I’ve seen a few pay-per-share accounts that have a large following, but very little community engagement.
 I wouldn’t advise giving them your money.
-If you are just starting out, small accounts are more likely to share your work.
-Just do some research and start messaging people.
+If you are just starting out, small accounts are more likely to share your work and might provide more meaningful followers.

-Things I don’t Advise Doing to Gain Followers
+Things I don’t Advise Doing to Increase Instagram Followers

 - Follows for Follows or Likes for Likes: This is where you spend time liking photos and following random people in the hope they will follow you back.
 It’s time consuming, your new followers may not stick around, and eventually the amount of people you’re following overshadows the followers you have.
 Tip: Just like and follow the posts and accounts you genuinely want to look at.